mitchmalinin/mitchmalinin/README.md

 ### Hey, I'm Mitch and I like Web Development :computer:

 - :chains: I currently work at Blockchain.com as a Frontend Developer
-- :atom:   React > everything else
+- :atom:   Big fan of React
-- :chains: Blockchain is pretty cool #BTC
+- :chains: Crypo is the future and blockchain is the rails that power that future
 - :envelope:   How to reach me: mitchmalinin@gmail.com